Get Help Today(877) 648-4288

-The Value of Connection to Recovery
+The Value Of Connection To Recovery

 Human and spiritual connection are some of our most fundamental needs.
-According to psychologists, love and belonging are two of our most basic needs as a species.
+According to psychologists, love and belonging are 2 of our most basic needs as a species.
 When we are connected to a person, ourselves, a hobby/career, a higher power, a group, or a lifestyle, we are ingrained in the present moment, creating joy and passion.
 Once a purpose or passion is known to us, we can dedicate our lives to practicing it.

 Connection encourages social, physical, mental, and emotional contact and healing.
 When others empathize with us, validate our pain or positive experiences, or find ways to soothe us when needed, we are able to develop a connection with them.
 We also can develop a connection with people in many other ways, such as through laughter, common interests, and being emotionally available for them.
 Maintaining this connection can build community and enhance relationships.